Do you know how to become a successful blogger?

 “How do I become a successful blogger?”
 We know how…

 When you look up how to become a successful blogger, you’ll find a mixed bag of content that stands on one of two sides.

 - Technological.
-Lots of information about the mechanics of setting up a blog involving your domain name, your hosting platform, and more.
+Lots of information about the mechanics of setting up a blog involve your domain name, your hosting platform, and more.

 - Emotional.
 Here’s where you’ll find information that pokes deeper at why you’re trying to blog at all, finding inspiration, being creative, and focusing on growth.

-The thing is, both of these are important when you are trying to become a successful blogger.
-There really aren’t sides.
+The thing is, both of these are important when you learn how to start a successful blog.
+There really isn’t sides.

 Equal part tech and emotion required.

-When you’re getting a blog off the ground, you can’t have one without the other.
+When you get a blog off the ground, you can’t have one without the other.
 To blog, you need to have that tech side covered – but without the emotion and creativity and motivation, you’ll have nothing to actually use a hosting platform for.

-Which is why in these next 7 steps, both sides are represented to give you the most complete picture of how it all works together:
+Which is why in these next 7 steps, both sides are represented to give you the most complete picture of how to have a successful blog: